Landvættir: Relation to other beings

 Landvættir have been discussed in relation to landdísasteinar (landdísir stones).
 These are stones in northwestern Iceland that were described as having been respected as late as the 19th century, with it being seen as inappropriate to mow grass or let children play near them.
-The term landdísiris not attested in Old Norse sources but can be reconstructed from the term landdísasteinar, where they were likely believed to dwell.
+The term landdísir is not attested in Old Norse sources but can be reconstructed from the term landdísasteinar, where they were likely believed to dwell.
 Based on this living in rocks, it has been proposed that they are closely connected to landvættir and it has been noted that other beings in Germanic folklore are believed to live in these places too such as elves and dwarfs.

 Relationships between people and landvættir have been further linked to a wider pattern of people in the same cultural context worshipping and receiving advice from spirits living in waterfalls, woods, and rocks at which they would make offerings.
 This is attested in Landnámabok, which records settlers giving offerings to a waterfall and a holy grove.
 Beyond this, Þorvalds þáttr viðfǫrla and Kristni saga recount a tale in which an Icelandic farmer named Koðrán has a partnership with a spirit living in a stone referred to as a spámaðr or ármaðr which is eventually driven away when a bishop sprinkles the stone in which it lived with holy water.
 It has been noted that the being is likely modelled on landvættir and bergbúar, closely resembling their portrayals in other sources.

 Some scholars have suggested that landvættir are chthonic and spirits of the dead, but others have interpreted them as nature spirits, since they sometimes live in land that has never been populated.

 It has been argued that in early 12th century Iceland, álfar and landvættir were conceived of as distinct beings, with landvættir living in fells and hills, and elves being more similar to gods.
 The account of a blót being made to elves living in a hill in Kormaks saga, according to this proposition, would be an early stage in the merging of the two beings.
 The folklorish representation of elves would be a result of this later conflation, seen in later saga material like Norna-Gests þáttr, Hrólfs saga kraka and Þiðriks saga.